WebAssembly/component-model/design/mvp/CanonicalABI.md

     else:
       i = len(self.array)
       self.array.append(h)
+    match t:
+      case Borrow():
+        h.cx.borrow_count += 1
     return i
 ```
 The `HandleTable` class maintains a dense array of handles that can contain
 holes created by the `remove` method (defined below).
 These holes are kept in a
 separate Python list here, but an optimizing implementation could instead store
 the free list in the free elements of `array`.
-When inserting a new handle,
+When adding a new handle,
 `HandleTable` first consults the `free` list, which is popped LIFO to better
 detect use-after-free bugs in the guest code.